PTGreenwood/hackerspace/README.md

 # README
 GovHack Hackerspace Event Management System.
-Built in Ruby on Rails for final semester project.
+Built in Ruby on Rails with Postgres for final semester project.
 See file TeamMembers for contributors.

 # Premise
 Client requested a redesign and implementation of the Event Management System that runs the GovHack Events: "Hackerspace".